 - Scale field values

 Changes to these fields will be picked up as the map series iterates through the series, with one exception.
-If edits are made to any of the above fields for the current page's index feature, you won't see the changes right away.
-To see these changes, on the Layout tab, in the Page Setup group, click the Refresh button.
+If edits are made to any of the above fields for the current page's index feature, you won't see the changes until you click Refresh .

 Map series does not lock any elements on the page or any layout properties.
 You make changes as you would normally, and the changes will be applied automatically.
 Refreshing map series has no affect on these changes.